Chromosomes: Definition, Types, Structure and Function

 • Meiosis II: Sister chromatids are separated into different cells, resulting in four genetically diverse gametes.

-• Crossing Over: It occurs in Prophase I; that is, the genetic materials are exchanged between homologous chromosomes and thereby increase the genetic variation.
+• Crossing Over: It occurs in Prophase I, that is, the genetic materials are exchanged between homologous chromosomes and thereby increase the genetic variation.

-The functions of chromosomes are given below:
+The function of chromosomes are given below:

-Storage Of Genetic Information
+Storage of Genetic Information

 The chromosomes take, carry, and transfer genetic information from the DNA.
 This ensures that the genetic instructions regarding growth, development, and function would be conserved and passed on to the next generation.